Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 The Bottom Line

-• Treat growth as a cash and revenue-cycle strategy, not just patient volume
+• Treat growth as a cash, revenue-cycle, and financial strategy, not just patient volume

 • Review denial rates, days in A/R, and net collections weekly